ekneip/turtles/README.md

 # Prediction and analyse of the Pacific juvenile loggerhead sea turtle's migrations

-Python code used in the writing of a master thesis in order to obtain the diploma of Computer Science and Engineering at UCLouvain.
+Python code implemented in the writing of a master thesis in order to obtain the diploma of Computer Science and Engineering at UCLouvain.
 This work is based on a dataset processed by [Mercator Océan](https://www.mercator-ocean.eu/) and thus, not published in this repository.

 The file [settings.py](settings.py) allows to choose a model to train as well as a target value.
 Then, [main.py](main.py) offers the different experiments presented in the master thesis.